 Volunteering to offer Centering Prayer inside the walls of a correctional facility is often a solo practice.
 Jails and prisons have their unique rules, obstacles and joys, all of which vary according to the jurisdiction.
 This can be challenging even for seasoned volunteers.
 One of the blessings of Covid and Zoom is the opportunity to meet in mutual support and appreciation for the blessings and transformation the practice of Centering Prayer brings to those in the circle, including the volunteer.

-The Volunteer Support Working Group of CO’s Prison Outreach Service Team hosts online discussions every 4th Monday of the month at 3pm Eastern Time.
+The Volunteer Support Working Group of CO’s Prison Outreach Service Team hosts online discussions every 4th Monday of the month.
+We are currently exploring a new time: 7 PM Eastern (6 PM Central, 5 PM Mountain, 4 PM Pacific).
 Even months offer a speaker or specific topic of interest and odd month meetings offer a general discussion.
 The Zoom links will be sent via email to all who have expressed interest in attending periodic Zoom gatherings for prison outreach volunteers.